 • Hypersensitivity reactions: Allergic reactions including skin rash and anaphylactic shock (with hypotension and respiratory difficulties) have been reported; reactions have generally been associated with endoscopic patients.

-• Adrenal insufficiency: Use with caution in patients with adrenal insufficiency; levels of glucose stores in liver may be decreased.
+• Adrenal insufficiency: Use with caution in patients with adrenal insufficiency; hepatic glycogen levels may be inadequate for glucagon to effectively increase blood glucose.

 • Cardiac disease: Use with caution in patients with cardiac disease.

-• Chronic hypoglycemia: Use with caution in patients with chronic hypoglycemia; levels of glucose stores in liver may be decreased.
+• Chronic hypoglycemia: Use with caution in patients with chronic hypoglycemia; hepatic glycogen levels may be inadequate for glucagon to effectively increase blood glucose.

 • Diabetes: Use caution if using as diagnostic aid in patients with diabetes on insulin; may cause hyperglycemia.

-• Glucagonoma: Use with caution in patients with glucagonoma.
-The use of glucagon is contraindicated in patients with this condition (excluding GlucaGen).
+• Glucagonoma: Use with caution in patients with glucagonoma; may cause secondary hypoglycemia.
+The use of injectable glucagon as a diagnostic aid is contraindicated in patients with this condition.

 • Insulinoma: Exogenous glucagon may cause an initial rise in blood glucose followed by rebound hypoglycemia.
 The use of glucagon is contraindicated in patients with this condition.